- Fantastic Team

-It’s a good idea to have someone with you when you declutter a storage closet.
-Having someone to ask you the right questions, such as “Do you really need that?”, can help a lot in your decision making.
-If you’ve decided to do this alone, you can play some upbeat motivational music while you work.
+It’s always a good idea to have some help when decluttering a storage closet.
+Having a friend there to ask you questions, such as “Do you really need this?” and “When did you last use that?”, can help in your decision making.

 Start from large to small

-If there isn’t any broken furniture, examine and see if the item can be used after all and placed in another room in your home.
-If not, see if a family member or a friend would have better use of it.
-Transporting such bulky items could prove tricky, but you can always call in for a man & van service to cover that.
-You can also try to donate the piece to a charity.
-Or, if it’s in very good shape, you can try to sell it.
+If none of the furniture is broken, check if the items can be used and placed in another room in your home.
+If not, you can see if a family member or a friend would have any use for them.
+Transporting bulky items can be tricky, but you can always call in for a man & van service to cover that.

-Once you’re done with the bulky stuff, it’s time to pay attention to any smaller items.
-Prepare a rubbish bin bag for the ones you are absolutely sure you want to dispose of, as they won’t help anyone.
-For the rest, designate three large baskets.
+Prepare a rubbish bin bag for the ones you are absolutely sure you want to dispose of.
+For the rest, designate three large baskets:

 How to organise the storage closet